Low carb smoothies make for the most deliciously refreshing low carb meals to start your day!

 - Measure your fruit.
 It’s crazy easy to overdo the fruit — especially when you’re “eyeballing” your portion sizes.
 Write out your carb goals, measure it, and stick to it.

 - Stick to low carb fruit.
-Obviously, there are less carbs in some fruits than others — as a rule of thumb, strawberries, blackberries and raspberries will give you the most bang for your low carb buck.
+Obviously, there are fewer carbs in some fruits than others — as a rule of thumb, strawberries, blackberries, and raspberries will give you the most bang for your low carb buck.
 Avocados are another great choice, as they’re extremely low in NET carbs.

 - Be aware of high carb fruits.
 Depending on your low carb goals, you may want to avoid sweet fruits such as bananas and passionfruit.
-Each of these options have over 50 grams of carbs per cup — pst, that’s more than a snickers bar!
+Each of these has over 50 grams of carbs per cup — pst, that’s more than a snickers bar!

 - Frozen fruit can save money.
 I buy frozen fruit in bulk at Costco.
 If I buy fresh fruit that I can’t finish before it goes bad, I freeze it!
 Less waste and more money saved.

-Next let’s you’ll want to add some protein to your low carb smoothies.
+Protein – I like to add protein to my low carb smoothies (it fills you up and keeps you full!).
 There are a few ways to do this, and each ingredient has its pros and cons:

-- Low carb greek yogurt.
-This is one ingredient I can’t live without.
-That said, it does have more carbs than some people are comfortable with — the macronutrient breakdown per 1 cup of 2% is: 4.5g of fat, 23g of protein, 7g of carbs.
+- Low carb Greek yogurt.
+This ingredient has more carbs than some people are comfortable with — the macronutrient breakdown per 1 cup of 2% is 4.5g of fat, 23g of protein, 7g of carbs.
 Read the labels before you purchase a product as not all products labeled “greek yogurt” are true greek yogurts.
 To be safe, I stick to Fage or Trader Joe’s brand.

-One of the most important ingredients of any low carb protein shake is the liquid.
-Water is a boring option that dulls the flavor of low carb smoothies, and we won’t be using high carb ingredients such as fruit juice.
+Milk – One of the most important ingredients of low carb smoothies is liquid.
+Water is a boring option that dulls the flavor, and we won’t be using high carb ingredients like fruit juice.

 Stick to milder greens so the flavor isn’t affected (think spinach or kale).